-For investments made for investment purposes the fund invests solely in sustainable investments in support of its sustainable investment objective.
-As the fund reserves the opportunity of making other investments in cash and derivatives, the expected minimum share of sustainable investments in the fund is 80%.
+The fund invests in sustainable investments that contribute to the sustainable investment objective of the fund to reduce carbon emissions in line with the long-term ambitions of the Paris Agreement.

-The fund's sustainable investments consist of:
+As the fund reserves the right to making other investments in cash and derivatives, the expected minimum share of sustainable investments in the fund is 80%.
+The fund's sustainable investments consist of sustainable investments with an environmental objective, with no minimum allocation to sustainable investments in support of a social objective.
+Further, the fund has no minimum commitment to invest in environmentally sustainable economic activities as defined under the EU Taxonomy.

-- environmentally sustainable investments with a minimum commitment to invest 50% or more in these investments - socially sustainable investments, with a minimum commitment to invest 5% or more in these investments.
-The minimum allocations are subject to sector specific rules, which under specific circumstances might impose the fund to exceed the 20% bucket of non-sustainable investments to allow for redemptions.
+The minimum allocations are subject to sector specific rules, which under specific circumstances might impose the fund to exceed the 20% bucket of non - sustainable investments to allow for redemptions.
 The minimum allocations are calculated by use of a weighted calculation against the total market value of the fund's investments.
 For how exposures are attained through indirect investments, please refer to the chart below.
 "Indirect investments" captures exposures in issuers other than direct exposures.
+The average levels of allocations are reported in the fund's annual report.